Kelly Graves: 2018–19 season and Kelly Graves'/Oregon Ducks women's basketball first ever appearance in the Final Four

 Graves led the Ducks to their second consecutive Pac-12 regular season title with a 16–2 Pac-12 record and 27–3 overall.
 The Ducks advanced to their second consecutive Pac-12 tournament title game, where they lost to Stanford 64–57.
 The Ducks advanced to their third consecutive NCAA tournament appearance as an at-large bid.
 The Ducks defeated Portland State and Indiana at Matthew Knight Arena to advance to their third consecutive Sweet 16 and travel to Portland for the regionals.
 Oregon advanced to their first ever Final Four berth with wins over South Dakota State and Mississippi State.
-The Ducks magical season ended short with a 72–67 loss to Baylor in the national semifinals to finish the season with a 33–5 record.
+The Ducks' magical season ended short with a 72–67 loss to Baylor in the national semifinals to finish the season with a 33–5 record.

 2019–20: Victory over U.S. WBB and 2K/1K/1K

-The Ducks started off the 2019–2020 season with a 93–86 exhibition win over the U.S. Women's Basketball Team.
+The Ducks started off the 2019–20 season with a 93–86 exhibition win over the U.S. women's national basketball team.
 The Ducks became only the second team to beat the U.S. after the Tennessee Lady Volunteers defeated them 20 years earlier.

 During the season, Ionescu became the first NCAA basketball player (male or female) to record 2,000 points, 1,000 assists, and 1,000 rebounds in a career.
 She had previously joined former Gonzaga great and current Chicago Sky player Courtney Vandersloot as the only NCAA players to reach said totals in points and assists.
 Ionescu reached the rebounding milestone on February 24, 2020, at #4 Stanford on what ESPN journalist M.A.
 Voepel called "a highly emotional day" for her; hours before the game, Ionescu had been a featured speaker at the memorial service for mentor and close personal friend Kobe Bryant.
 Despite battling the flu, she extended her NCAA career record for triple-doubles to 26 while leading the Ducks to a 74–66 win that secured the top seed in the 2020 Pac-12 tournament.
-The Ducks won the Pac-12 Tournament title by defeating the Stanford Cardinals in the title game.
+The Ducks won the Pac-12 Tournament title by defeating the Stanford Cardinal in the title game.
 The Ducks season abruptly comes to an end, due to the coronavirus issue and the cancellation of postseason play, including NCAA basketball tournaments.

 USA Basketball assistant coach

-In April 2012, Graves was named as one of two assistant coaches for the USA U-18 basketball team, coached by Miami Hurricanes women's basketball coach Katie Meier and LSU women's basketball coach Nikki Caldwell is the other assistant coach.
+In April 2012, Graves was named as one of two assistant coaches for the U.S. U-18 basketball team, coached by Miami Hurricanes women's basketball coach Katie Meier.
+LSU women's basketball coach Nikki Caldwell is the other assistant coach.
 The U-18 basketball won gold medal against Brazil, 71–47, which was their sixth straight gold medal.

 For the second straight year, Graves was named assistant coach, but this time for the USA U-19 women's basketball team.
 The USA U-19 team won their seventh straight gold medal with a 61–28 win over France.